-- Directorships and membership of the Board of Trustees, Council, Management Committee or other governing body of any organisation or company, whether incorporated or otherwise constituted. - A financial stake such as ownership of the land or property, shareholding in, or employment or involvement in an organisation receiving financial assistance from the Arts Council (or that is known to be intending to seek financial assistance from the Arts Council), whether incorporated or otherwise constituted. - Close family connections (whether by blood or other close relationship such as marriage, common law, civil or long term partnership) with an individual receiving or seeking financial assistance from the Arts Council, or with an individual involved (either as a member of the management or as an employee) in an organisation receiving or seeking financial assistance from the Arts Council, whether incorporated or otherwise constituted.

-In addition, members and staff should register any other interest that might, in their opinion, reasonably be supposed to influence their judgement - or which might affect their ability to appear impartial - on matters with which they are likely to be concerned in their capacity as members or employees of the Arts Council.

-An interest falling into one of the categories above will be perceived to 'persist' for a minimum period of one year after that person has left the position which created the interest in the first place.
+- Directorships and membership of the Board of Trustees, Council, Management Committee or other governing body of any organisation or company, whether incorporated or otherwise constituted. - A financial stake such as ownership of the land or property, shareholding in, or employment or involvement in an organisation receiving financial assistance from the Arts Council (or that is known to be intending to seek financial assistance from the Arts Council), whether incorporated or otherwise constituted. - Close family connections (whether by blood or other close relationship such as marriage, common law, civil or long-term partnership) with an individual receiving or seeking financial assistance from the Arts Council, or with an individual involved (either as a member of the management or as an employee) in an organisation receiving or seeking financial assistance from the Arts Council, whether incorporated or otherwise constituted. - 2.6 In addition, members and staff should register any other interest that might, in their opinion, reasonably be supposed to influence their judgement or which might affect their ability to appear impartial on matters with which they are likely to be concerned in their capacity as members or employees of the Arts Council. - With the exception of Arts Associates involved in grant decision activity, an interest falling into one of the categories above will be perceived to 'persist' for a minimum period of one year after that person has left the position which created the interest in the first place.
+The minimum period of one year reduces to three months for Arts Associates involved in grant decision making activity.
+The reason for this is the Arts Council involves Arts Associates in these meetings for the reasons outlined in Paragraph 2.3.
+To then preclude an Arts Associate from any grant decision making meetings to that scheme for 12 months would have a significant, detrimental impact on the Arts Council's commitment to include and benefit from the additional external expertise and lived experience an Arts Associate may contribute to the grant decision making process.
+In addition, Arts Associates are required to register their interests upon engagement and review and confirm these prior to any involvement in a grant decision meeting.
+The meeting are always chaired by an officer of the Arts Council and involve a balance of representation between officers and Arts Associates.
+The Chair will ask all members to confirm their declarations of interest at the start of each meeting.
+No Arts Associate will be involved in any round of decision meeting under a programme for which they have received funding within the last three months nor officer or Arts Associate in any grant decision discission where they have a recorded interest.